 In this field, marketing, whose roots are extended into the Early modern period, is added in the analysis of the nervous system to shed light on this question.
 In this way and being adapted to this field, it is talked about marketing science when referring to the application of a group of techniques as a result of the study of the human behavior, which analyzes the information, increasingly demanded by companies.

 But… What is it used for?

 The treatment of strategic information allows a better capacity of reacting, flexibility, maneuverability and adaptation to the market, consumers and competitors.
-Thus, determining the competitive position which improves the optimization of the product and service offers and taking into account the intended target audience to the needs of managing processes to allow identifying, or generating significant and useful information to make strategic decisions.
+Thus, determining the competitive position which improves the optimization of the product and service offers, and taking into account the intended target audience and the needs of managing processes to allow identifying or generating significant and useful information to make strategic decisions.